MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!!
 Note Only allowed a maximum  of 20 Dynamic Lights per world.

-<mark>TODO</mark> Can inherit group entity properties is true for multiple gizmos, should we place somewhere else?

 !!!
 Note Can inherit group entity properties.
     If placed in a group, can inherit group entity properties like visiblity, billboarding, attaching, animation, grabbable, etc..
+    <mark>TODO</mark> Can inherit group entity properties is true for multiple gizmos, should we place somewhere else?

 !!!
 Warning Costly to performance if overused due to light/shadow per frame processing.

-!!!
-Bug Known Issues
-    - <mark>TODO</mark> list known issues or delete
 ### Environment Gizmo

 <mark>TODO</mark> only one allowed active at a time; active not scriptable; spawning overwrites all values (VOIP=Env will pass back to last env gizmo)